-Yes, because after gastric bypass surgery in Poland the body will have difficulty absorbing certain important vitamins.
+Yes, because after gastric bypass (or mini gastric bypass) surgery in Poland the body will have difficulty absorbing certain important vitamins.
 You should be ready that after gastric bypass surgery, you need to take vitamin and mineral supplements for the rest of your life.

 What about scars following bypass surgery?

 Scarring is minimal.
 The incisions that will be made are 0.5 cm wide and are normally healed in 10-14 days.

 Do most patients need to have plastic surgery after gastric bypass surgery?